A Short Story

 “Don’t worry about it, kid.
 I’m 76 as of yesterday.”

-“You really did it then…” It had been almost 50 years since racing and petrol motors had been outlawed.
-Climate change regulation had decimated the market for them even before the ban.
+“You really did it then…” It had been almost 50 years since racing had been outlawed.
 Most person-driven cars had followed suit, with only a few government-built electric Precedent cars still remaining road-legal.
 Everything else was self-driving which, besides being hideously expensive, was also profoundly boring to John’s sensibilities.
-There were no car shows for self-drivers.
+There were no car shows for self-driving cars.

+Lenny continued, his voice distant, reliving old memories.
 “Yeah.
 I used to have this old Hellcat, full nitrous job, and let me tell you kid… she was a rocket ship.
-Take you to orbit on a cloud of tiresmoke, take you to the moon and back again, squealing all the way.
+Take you to orbit on a cloud of tire smoke, take you to the moon and back again, squealing all the way.
 Lenny tells no lies, kid.”

-“Wish I could have raced my car,” John said, “take the limiter off, and it’d go.
-Those old Tesla motors are much stronger than new Precedent units.
+“Wish I could have raced my car back on the old track,” John said, “take the limiter off, and it’d go.
+These old Tesla motors are much stronger than new Precedent units.
 They don’t make them like that anymore.”

 “I’m a petrol-head at heart, kid.
 But you know, toward the end we had a few like you.
 Some overpowered electric hot rods.
-Fat motors, high amp packs.
-We never did get to settle that question for good before the bureau shut us down.”
+Fat motors, high cap battery packs.
+We never did get to settle the question of gas or electric for good before the bureau shut us down.”
 Lenny looked out in the distance, as the evening bus settled in at the stop outside the show.
 “Time to go.
 You take care of yourself, John.”

 A few months passed before John saw the old man again.
 Every show was the same, with Suzie and Monique vying for privilege dominance, and most of the crowd ignoring him.
-Sometimes a group would come and laugh at him as he wiped his car down, talking about how unoriginal and plain it was compared to the sticker-covered 250s and 220s stacked down the parking lot.
+Sometimes a group would come and laugh at him as he wiped his car down, talking about how unoriginal and plain it was, how the paint was faded and covered in scratches.

 They were only stories to him, even the movies about them had long since been banned.
 But the old man had awoken something in him, and each day he longed to see Lenny return.

 “What kind of car is that?
-A 1500 huh?
-Bet you think that makes you privileged, huh?”
+A 150 huh?
+Bet you think it’s fast?”
 A voice asked, snapping him out of his reverie.
 He turned to see Suzie, xer grin hateful and jealous.
-The computer could say that a 250 was faster than a 1500 with Tesla parts, but deep down, xe had to know.
+The computer could say that xer 2500 was faster than a 150 with Tesla parts, but deep down, xe had to know.

 “It’s nothing,” John sighed.
 “Just a beater made of some old junkyard parts.”

 “Yeah?”
 Monique added, setting her beer down on the car’s hood.
 John tried not to grimace, but evidently failed.
 “What, you don’t want me touching your car?
-A stupid white racist like you can’t handle it huh?”
-She dragged her fake fingernail across the polished surface, digging into the clearcoat, leaving a long scratch on the fender.
+A stupid racist like you can’t handle it huh?”
+She dragged her fake fingernail across the polished surface, digging into the clearcoat, leaving a fresh scratch along the fender.
 Mercifully, she declined to sit on it.

 “Looks better now,” Suzie laughed.
 “It just needed a woman’s touch.
 See you around, loser.”